LehengTHU/AlphaRec/README.md

 </div>

-## ❓ How AlphaRec Interact with User Intentions?
+## ❓ How Does AlphaRec Interact with User Intentions?

 https://github.com/user-attachments/assets/733a9320-9329-4587-b2eb-a4033bf05fea